kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 the clutches on each axis haven't been released.

 Once parked, it is best to leave the LX200 powered on if possible.
-If turned off, the LX200 RA motor drive turns during the LX200's initailisation procedure - it does it to find the magnet on it's worm gear so that it knows the worm's position.
+If turned off, the LX200 RA motor drive turns during the LX200's initailisation procedure - it does it to find the magnet on its worm gear so that it knows the worm's position.
 The amount of turning is random meaning the assumed home position when unparking will likely be wrong.

 Library Dialog